katieborlie/api-challenge/README.md

 -Background

-In this activity, I took what you've learned about Python requests, APIs, and JSON traversals to answer a fundamental question: "What is the weather like as we approach the equator?"
+In this activity, I took what I've learned about Python requests, APIs, and JSON traversals to answer a fundamental question: "What is the weather like as we approach the equator?"
 Now, I know what you may be thinking: “That’s obvious.
 It gets hotter.”
 But, if pressed for more information, I demonstrated how I could prove that.

 -Before You Begin